Skip to main content

 • Within a Doc, choose one Title page style and stick with it – try not to mix Banner, Inset, Clear, etc.

-• Make use of formatting options: Increase/Decrease Font Size, apply font color from your brand theme and make use of hyperlinking options; you can even create mini contents pages.
+• Make use of formatting options: Increase/decrease font size, apply font color, and hyperlinking options; you can even create mini contents pages.

-Check how your Title page will look to your mobile readers by selecting the mobile preview at the top of the Editor.
+Check how pages display to your mobile readers by selecting the Mobile preview at the top of the Editor.

 Did this answer your question?